rdinch/MathResourceStudio-Help/docs/activities/Advanced Number Operations/advanced-multiplication---selected-multipliers.md

 Other features include:

-Â· multiple digits - up to 9,999,999,999,999 for multiplicands
+· multiple digits - up to 9,999,999,999,999 for multiplicands

-Â· decimals or currency settings
+· decimals or currency settings

-Â· negative numbers
+· negative numbers

 Change the number of exercises